vinayakkapoor05/Top-Quark-Initial-State-Classification/README.md

 ### Results
 - The XGBoost models provided a strong baseline classification, with the second attempt improving due to higher-dimensional input and optimized hyperparameters.
 - The DNN model introduced regularization techniques to further refine classification accuracy.
+- Results are shown in Initial State Classification.docx

 ## Code